In Need of a Revolution

 While there may be a consensus on the common goal of creating a healthy and sustainable food system that can feed the world, two opposite visions emerge when it comes to understanding the how.
 One vision sees the future of agriculture as more ecologically conscious: small-scale and short chain, while the other sees the solution based more in technology and efficiency.
 Many questions come to mind when reviewing these two apparently discordant visions.
 Does sustainable agriculture require fewer or more technological gadgets?
 Should we choose small-scale or mega-corporate farming?
 Which method produces better seeds: traditional plant breeding or genetic modification?
 What does any of this even mean and how do we decide the right way to go?

-Sicco Mansholt was a farmer from Groningen, the Netherlands, and is the founder of modern European agricultural policy.
-With the Dutch famine of the Second World War fresh in his memory, his life was dedicated to one goal: to produce as much food as possible, as cheaply as possible.
+Sicco Mansholt, the founder of modern European agricultural policy, was a farmer from Groningen, the Netherlands.
+In the late 1940s with the Dutch famine of the Second World War fresh in his memory, he dedicated his life to one goal: to produce as much food as possible, as cheaply as possible.
 He later became the first post-war minister of agriculture, and set up a highly efficient production system using subsidies and land merging.
 Under his leadership, technological innovations such as tractors were given ample use, as was the large-scale application of fertilizer and crop protection.
 (These included toxic pesticides and herbicides, like Monsanto’s notorious gyphosate based products.)
 Within ten years, the Dutch and European food systems transformed from a small-scale, labor-intensive sector into a modern, efficient, and large-scale system.
-This was a remarkable success, which found a following worldwide.
+This was a remarkable success which found a following worldwide.